isabella232/journeys.en/help/using/about/user-interface.md

 Here are the different shortcuts available in the Journey Orchestration's interface.

-_In the list of journeys, actions, data sources or events_
+_In the list of journeys, actions, data sources or events:_

 * Press **c** to create a new journey, action, data source or event.